myl989/KawaiiLang/README.md

 Currently status: Interpreter works for calculations with the following operations

-Current features: Integers, floating-points, add, subtract, multiply, and divide operations.
+Current features: Integers, floating-points, add, subtract, multiply, divide, parenthesis, and modular arithmatic operations.
+Variable assignment and use.

 Will make documentation in the future.